Guinness Glaze

 A glass jar of Guinness glaze with a can of beer in the background

-How To Make Guinness Brown Sugar Glaze
+How To Make Guinness Glaze

-Making Guinness reduction sauce, or glaze, is really easy.
+Making Guinness sauce, or glaze, is really easy.
 As we already mentioned, there are only two ingredients!
 This recipe comes together in just 30 easy minutes and 3 steps:

 1. First, add Guinness and brown sugar to a small saucepan.
 Stir to combine and bring to a boil.